confluence/python-textbok/python_notes/Functions.rst

 ..
 Note:: in some other languages, only functions that return a value are called functions (because of their similarity to mathematical functions).
 Functions which have no return value are known as *procedures* instead.

+Exercise 3
+^^^^^^^^^^

+#.
+Rewrite the ``hypotenuse`` function from exercise 2 so that it returns a value instead of printing it.
+Add exception handling so that the function returns ``None`` if it is called with parameters of the wrong type.
+#.
+Call the function with two numbers, and print the result.
+#.
+Call the function with two strings, and print the result.
+#.
+Call the function with a number and a string, and print the result.

 The stack
 =========